BartlettJE/statsresdesign/docs/10-BayesEst.md

 <img src="10-BayesEst_files/figure-html/Brandt model 3 pp check-1.png" width="100%" style="display: block; margin: auto;" />

-What does this type of model look like visually?
-We can get the conditional effects for the response options by the experimental condition.
+After the model summary, we can think about what the model looks like visually.
+We can get the conditional effects for the response options by experimental condition.
 We have the estimated probabilities of the 7 response options and there is very little to support a difference between the two groups.
 The pattern of responses is similar for both groups.
 This means we make a similar conclusion to the normal distribution model, but it respects the underlying distribution better.

 ```r